 We began this quest by seeking advice from the historical society, which has been very helpful in sharing knowledge and providing valuable guidance.
 Meeting with other organizations which have accomplished successful restoration projects, exploring grant opportunities, and sifting through legal- and historical-related documents and records are among other tasks we have undertaken.
 Additionally, we have created this website as a way for anyone interested in this project to share our excitement.
 This is where you can monitor our progress and receive updates.
 For those not familiar with the Farmington Christian Church’s history, we hope the information provided here will help promote an understanding of why we feel this is a building worth preserving, not only for its contribution to free state history, but also for its early northeast Kansas Christian church history.

-Persons visiting Atchison quickly become aware of the many beautiful historic buildings that exist throughout the city.
-This isn’t necessarily the case in regard to the county as a whole, wherein efforts to save and maintain uniquely significant sites and structures have not been so fortunate.
-Many small hamlets and buildings have deteriorated or been lost over time due to lack of interest and/or funds required to sustain them.
-This presents special challenges to our agricultural communities.
-Being more mindful and supportive of our pastoral communities and their projects can go a long way toward helping reverse this trend.
+Persons visiting Atchison quickly become aware of the beautiful historic buildings that exist throughout the city.
+This same could apply to the county as a whole through concerted efforts to maintain uniquely significant sites and structres that dot the countryside.
+Unfortunately, the ravages of time combined with socio-economic factors have taken their toll on many small hamlets and buildings presenting special challenges to our agricultural populace.
+Being mindful and supportive of our pastoral communities and their projects can go a long way toward helping reverse this trend.
+Raising awareness, strengthening interest, and increasing involvement through financial and hands-on assistance are all steps toward saving and sustaining our iconic rural landmarks.

 East end of the sanctuary is the location of the one piece of stained glass.